 Surrounded by sea, Auckland didn’t get its nickname “City of Sails” without reason.
 The city’s maritime history is no secret.
 But one thing might surprise you while searching for the best places to visit in Auckland: Auckland’s beautiful beaches.

 The best beaches in Auckland are as eclectic as New Zealand’s largest city itself.
-Wandering to the oceanfront fringes of Auckland, you’ll stumble upon it all.
+Wandering to the city’s oceanfront fringes, you’ll stumble upon it all.
 Looking for pristine white-sand beaches?
 No problem.
 Remote black-sand shorelines surrounded by volcanic landscapes & coastal forests?
 You’ll find those, too.

 Ready to experience Auckland’s finest seaside pleasures?
-Get started with this guide to the best beaches near Auckland…
+Get started with this guide to the top-rated beaches near Auckland…

 Cheltenham Beach is one of the best places to start your tour of Auckland’s seaside.
 It’s located in the quiet suburb of Devonport in the North Shore region.

 Thanks to its relaxed vibe, Cheltenham Beach is popular with locals.
-Much of Devonport’s laid-back reputation feeds off the beach’s chill-out factor around this stretch of sand.
+Much of Devonport’s laid-back reputation feeds off the chill-out factor around this stretch of sand.

 Craving more action?
 Head further north in Auckland’s North Shore district to Takapuna Beach.

 Takapuna Beach rolls with calm waters and breathtaking views of the Hauraki Gulf.
 There’s also an assortment of activities and watersports here.
-It’s no wonder that Takapuna Beach has become one of the most popular beaches in Auckland.
+It’s no wonder that this stretch of sand has become one of the most popular beaches in Auckland.
 It’s especially favoured by families with young children.